flashblaze/flashblaze-website/src/posts/2020-04-07-real-time-views.md

 ### Integration

-1. Go to your Firbase console and select your web app.
+1. Go to your Firebase console and select your web app.

 ![Choose Web App Image](./assets/real-time-views/9_web_app.png)